Why You Should Always Use Kodi With A VPN & How To Pick The Best OneBy Steph Myers / March 1, 2017 / Tags: Kodi

 Lots of great TV you can stream with Kodi add-ons is blocked based on your geographical location.
 Top sources like HBO, Netflix, BBC, ESPN, ITV, Sky Sports, and many more are all geo-blocked.

 With a VPN, you are immune to the location restrictions.
-A VPN encrypts your identity and location — which means you’ll be able to get around geo-blocks and access tons of new content sources on Kodi add-ons, including 1Channel Primewire, Phoenix, NetfliXBMC, Genesis, and IceFilms.
+A VPN encrypts your identity and location — which means you’ll be able to get around geo-blocks and access tons of new content sources on Kodi add-ons like 1Channel Primewire, Phoenix, NetfliXBMC, Genesis, and IceFilms.

 With a click, you can route your connection through servers located in cities and countries around the world.
 You can easily switch locations to unblock sources in the US, UK, Canada, Australia, and elsewhere.
 In short, you’ll be able to unblock Kodi and all its TV add-ons to watch a lot more cool TV, movies, and sports.